mcjelewis/CanvasAPI/canvasAPI-python/import-outcomes/README.md

 The point values for each rating are placed in the data row under each outcome scale title.

-Note that for eace csv file, only one rating scale can be used.
+Note that for each csv file, only one rating scale can be used.

 ##################################################